blackberry/BlackBerry-Communication-Services-Examples/README.md

 # License

-These samples are released as Open Source and licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+These samples are released as Open Source and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Reporting Issues and Feature Requests